-If you’re having trouble locating a loved one, checking the local jails is a natural step in the search process.
-People are arrested everyday.
+If you’re having trouble locating a loved one or family member, checking the local jails is a natural step in the search process.
+People are arrested every day.
 It doesn’t take a severe transgression to be hauled in.
 Even too many parking tickets can lead to incarceration.
 You want to find your loved one, yet, you’re not sure how to find someone who’s in jail or even see if they’ve been arrested.
 There are steps you can take, depending on the situation.
 Finding a prisoner is different than running a criminal background check.
 Let’s discuss how to find out if someone is in jail.

 Jail or Prison?

 This is a time when you need to know your terminology.
 Although they’re used interchangeably in common language, Jail and Prison serve different functions.
 Someone who has been convicted of a crime and given a sentence is not in the same place as someone who was arrested last night.
 Let’s look at the difference.

 - Jail – Housing lasts one year or less.
 Inmates are recent arrests awaiting arraignment, those who can’t afford bail and are awaiting trial, or those serving sentences for low level crimes.
 If the missing person has been arrested recently, jail is where they’ll be.